yehia67/documentation/iri/0.1/how-to-guides/run-the-iri.md

 * If you don't want to run a [local snapshot node](introduction/overview.md), we recommend that your computer has at least 60GB of free disk space to store the [ledger](concepts/the-ledger.md)

-* You must have the [URLs or the IP addresses of at least three neighbor nodes](how-to-guides/finding-neighbors.md) who are also running the IRI on the same IOTA network
+* You must have the [URLs or the IP addresses of at least 6 neighbor nodes](how-to-guides/find-neighbors.md) who are also running the same version of the IRI on the same IOTA network

 * By default, the IRI uses the following ports.
 You must map these ports to computer's public IP address.
     * UDP neighbor peering port: 14600